jishan484/PiWebVNC/README.md

 ![image](https://user-images.githubusercontent.com/49402826/163715482-ae7e166f-7ac2-4baa-a946-9770576c0bf5.png)

-## Downloads
+## Pre compiled Binaries
 ####    [not available for now]
 It is always better to compile it in your PC.
-To compile this in your PC please check installation process (this will install some dependencies for compilation)
+To compile this in your PC please check [Installation process](#installation-process) (this will install some dependencies in your Pi)
 You can download pre-compiled app from links below
   1. link1 for ARMv6 - pi zero , pi zero w
   2. link2 for ARMv7 - pi 3 , pi 2w